CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 **General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
 GitHub is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
 CDC use of GitHub does not imply an endorsement of any one particular service, product, or enterprise.

+---

+The __Syphilis Record Search and Review Algorithm__ is being updated to reflect the new CSTE Syphilis Case Definition.
+The content shown here is being shared for archival/informational purposes only.
+Please contact std_surv_inquiry@cdc.gov should you have any questions.

+---

 ## Overview